 The onboarding process for a freelancer and a virtual assistant can differ significantly.
 Freelancers often work independently and require little guidance, whereas virtual assistants need more onboarding as they are providing ongoing support.
 This can include providing access to company systems, setting up email accounts, and outlining tasks that require completion.
 Businesses should take the time to onboard a virtual assistant correctly, thus gaining the support they need to grow and scale.

-Tasks and time
+Tasks and Time

 Another critical difference between freelancers and virtual assistants is their tasks and the required time.
 Freelancers are typically hired for short-term projects that demand specialized skills.
 However, virtual assistants provide ongoing support that requires less technical skills but more time.
 For example, a freelancer may design a website, while a virtual assistant may be employed to manage email and social media accounts.